hannahkidwell/NLP-Spotify-Genres/README.md

   - Add a language column to the DataFrame
   - Remove 9 songs with no language
   - Save the DataFrame as nlp_df.csv
+  - Create a list of co-occurring words
+    - There were 485,774 unique co-occuring words found
+  - Create a DataFrame of with the most common co-occurring words and their frequencies
+    - This DataFrame has 130 columns
+    - The total run time to create the DataFrame was ...
+  - Save DataFrame as top_cooccurring_TF.csv

-- Lastly, I created the termfrequencies.ipynb file which does the following:
+- Next, I created the term_frequencies.ipynb file which does the following:
   - Create a list of all words from the filtered lyrics column
     - 39,244 unique words were found
   - Add a unique word count column and update the filtered lyrics column